Let’s face it, filming a wedding can be really stressful.

 Sony 16-35mm F4: (Best Focal length for wedding videography Sony)

-Now I don’t really use it so much for prep or anything like that, but I like to use it to follow the wedding party down the aisle at the ceremony.
+I don’t use it much for prep or anything like that, but I like to follow the wedding party down the aisle at the ceremony.

-I like to use it to get in front of the bride and a father behind the bride, and her father is walking down the aisle and then again at the end of the ceremony.
+I like to use it to get in front of the bride, a father behind the bride, and her father walking down the aisle and then again at the end of the ceremony.

 Once the bride and groom couple come down, the hall is married for the first time, but it’s time for photos or a photo session.

-This lens is again on my gimbal as we’re following the bride and groom around when they’re kissing and holding hands and walking into situations.
+Again, This lens is on my gimbal as we follow the bride and groom around when kissing, holding hands, and walking into situations.

-They’re under a tree is spin around and pull that kind of cinematic stuff 16-35 on my gimbal; I love my wide shots, and with 16, I can get those very easily.
+They’re under a tree, spin around and pull that kind of cinematic stuff 16-35 on my gimbal; I love my wide shots, and with 16, I can get those very easily.

-Then when it comes to the evening at the party, that dancing begins 16-35 on the gimbal again.
+Then, when it comes to the evening at the party, that dancing begins at 16-35 on the gimbal again.

-You can be on the dance floor spinning around people moving in and out people, holding the gimbal up high, looking down, getting lovely big white dance or shots.
+You can be on the dance floor spinning around people moving in and out people, holding the gimbal up high, looking down, getting lovely big white dances or shots.

-That’s all that 16-35, a little tip for you when it comes to using this lens if you balance it at 16 where the barrel is extended.
+That’s all that 16-35; a little tip for you when using this lens if you balance it at 16, where the barrel is extended.

-And then you go and use it 35, and it’s going to be a little bit of balance.
+And then you go and use it 35, and it will be a little bit of balance.

-So just kind of balance it where the barrel is extended about halfway up 24.
+So balance it where the barrel is extended about halfway up 24.

 I got this lens about a month and a half ago, and I’ve been using it for various shoots, weddings, in particular, and many videos for my corporate clients.

-The bokeh, even at 16 millimeters, when you’re vlogging or doing anything in the close range like that, you get a pretty decent amount of bokeh.
+Even at 16 millimeters, the bokeh gets a pretty decent amount of bokeh when you’re vlogging or doing anything in close range like that.

 The second Pro is quality.
 This lens feels like it weighs about two pounds.
 I know it doesn’t, but it might be kind of close.

-The heaviest lens in my bag is definitely the heaviest lens; even though it’s the heaviest, I still use it on my Zion crane v2.
+The heaviest lens in my bag is the heaviest; even though it’s the heaviest, I still use it on my Zion Crane v2.

-I don’t really see many situations where I need anything like a 12 millimeter or a 10 millimeter.
+I don’t see many situations where I need a 12-millimeter or a 10-millimeter.

 Like with the 16, It’s so good for real estate virtual tours for doing any landscape work or even those wedding shots where you’re just trying to capture the entire moment.

-I found this lens to be really good at 16 millimeters.
+I found this lens to be good at 16 millimeters.

-So the cons, the cons about this lens, like I said, are a little bit heavy, so it is a little bit more challenging to use on the crane all day long type thing.
+The cons about this lens are a bit heavy, so it is a little more challenging to use on the crane all day.

-But the heavy bone quality is also noted as better build quality and a better image.
+But the heavy bone quality is also noted as having better build quality and a better image.

-I’m using it mainly outdoors to get the super-wide parallax shots but considering it’s like an f4, it’s not a big deal because I mostly use this lens outside.
+I’m using it mainly outdoors to get the super-wide parallax shots, but considering it’s like an f4, it’s not a big deal because I mainly use this lens outside.

 If you’re thinking about buying this lens, I would highly consider it for that set price.